ErrorTzy/writings/papers/WSIdea.md

 On Grounding

 The standard explanation of grounding is talking about "in virtue of", and "because".
 But they are intended to be worldly.
 This is strange: it's like talking about an omelette and intend it to be egg-free.
 Bennett's formulation is better: it's about building.
 And in some sense we can admit that building is more of an objective relation.
-But eventually Bennett succumbed to the talk of "in virtue of".
+But eventually Bennett succumbed to the talk of "in virtue of" -- by succumbing to this talk, Bennett admit she leans towards deflationism: the "in virtue of" is merely a convention and there's no absolute, deeper truth about it.
+See P59 for further problem, this claim needs much detailed discussion.
+In fact Bennett explicitly tried to not use the term explanation (P61), and instead used the word "generative".
+But she cannot dodge it.

+Explanation is in the realm of rationality, therefore it is easy to do philosophy that violates sanity.